shapeshed/jekyll.shapeshed.com/_posts/2009-01-15-yql_supporting_microformats.md

 ---
 layout: post
 title: YQL supporting microformats
-excerpt: If you missed the post on the Yahoo Developer Network blog, YQL now supports microformats.
+description: If you missed the post on the Yahoo Developer Network blog, YQL now supports microformats.
 This is a great addition to the YQL.
 categories: [Yahoo]
 ---
 ## Yahoo Query Language